-ACWMA ORDINANCE 2012-
+ACWMA ORDINANCE 2012-01

-Attention: Owners and Managers of Businesses and Multi-family Properties in San Leandro
+Attention: Owners and Managers of Businesses and Multi-family Properties in the Oro Loma Sanitary District

-The Alameda County Waste Management Authority Mandatory Recycling Ordinance 2012-01 has mandated recycling in San Leandro since July 1, 2012 for businesses and institutions with 4 or more cubic yards of weekly garbage service as well as multi-family properties with 5 or more units.
-Phase 2 of the Mandatory Recycling Ordinance began July 1, 2015, adding all businesses regardless of garbage service level to the list of accounts affected by the Ordinance.
+The Alameda County Waste Management Authority Mandatory Recycling Ordinance 2012-01 has mandated recycling in portions of the Oro Loma Sanitary District since July 1, 2012 for Hayward and San Leandro businesses and institutions with 4 or more cubic yards of weekly garbage service as well as multi-family properties with 5 or more units.

-Effective July 1, 2016, all businesses that regularly generate organics (e.g. restaurants and grocery stores) and multi-family properties with 5 or more units are required to arrange for separate collection of organics (food scraps, compostable paper, and plant debris).
-To order organics collection service, contact your provider: Alameda County Industries (ACI) at (510) 357-7282 or Waste Management of Alameda County (WMAC) at (510) 613-8710.
+Effective January 1, 2017, the Mandatory Recycling Ordinance will require recycling in San Lorenzo and other portions of the Oro Loma Sanitary District L1 service area for all businesses regardless of garbage service level and multi-family properties with 5 or more units.
+Also, businesses that regularly generate green waste/organics (e.g. restaurants and grocery stores) and multi-family properties with 5 or more units are required to arrange for separate collection of organics (food scraps, compostable paper, and plant debris).
+To order recycling or organics collection service, contact Waste Management of Alameda County at (510) 613-8710.